rishika105/blogging-application/README.md

 # 📝 Blogging Application

 A full-stack **blogging platform** built using **Node.js, Express, MongoDB, EJS, and TailwindCSS**.
-It allows users to register, log in, create blogs with images, like/unlike posts in real-time (AJAX), and comment on them.
+It allows users to register, log in, create blogs with images, like/unlike posts, and comment on them.

 ---

 ## 🚀 Features
 - 🔐 User Authentication (Signup, Login, Logout) with JWT & Cookies
 - ✍️ Create and publish blogs with images (Multer for uploads)
-- ❤️ Like & Unlike blogs without page reload (AJAX with Fetch API)
+- ❤️ Like & Unlike blogs without page reload
 - 💬 Comment on blogs
 - 🎨 Responsive UI built with **EJS + TailwindCSS**
 - 🛡️ Cache prevention for secure login/logout